friendly-bits/shell-scheduler/TIMEKEEPING.md

 job_set_timeout <job_id> <seconds>
 ```

 Value must be non-zero unsigned decimal integer.
-A per-job timeout may exceed `${SCHED_TIMEOUT_S}`; such a deadline simply never fires (the global timeout wins first).
+A per-job timeout may exceed `${SCHED_TIMEOUT_S}` but such deadline simply never fires (the global scheduler timeout fires first).
 When neither `${SCHED_JOB_TIMEOUT_S}` nor an individual timeout is set, the job will be allowed to run indefinitely.
-If such job becomes permanently stuck, the scheduler will eventually hit either the idle timeout or the global timeout and terminate with an error.

 ### Semantics

 1. **Deadline definition.** A job's deadline is its dispatch time plus its timeout.
-Per the [enforcement granularity rules](#how-the-scheduler-measures-time), expiry is never declared early and may be declared up to about one second late — later still if a synchronous callback blocks the scheduler at that moment.
+Per the [enforcement granularity rules](#how-the-scheduler-measures-time), expiry is never declared early and may be declared up to about one second late - later still if a synchronous callback blocks the scheduler at that moment.
-2. **Expiry means abandon, not kill.** The scheduler stops waiting for the job, frees its concurrency slot, classifies it as timed out and calls the **job completion callback** (`JOB_DONE_CB`) — but does **not** signal the job's process, consistent with the [termination policy](REFERENCE.md#termination-of-running-jobs).
+2. **Expiry means abandon, not kill.** The scheduler stops waiting for the job, frees its concurrency slot, classifies it as timed out and calls the **job completion callback** (`JOB_DONE_CB`) - but does **not** signal the job's process, consistent with the [termination policy](REFERENCE.md#termination-of-running-jobs).
 The process may continue running; terminating it (and any children it spawned, e.g. via `pgrep -P`) is the application's responsibility.
 3. **Notification.** A timed-out job is reported through the normal completion channel with job return code `124` and one extra argument:

    ```sh
    ${JOB_DONE_CB} <job_id> 124 <pid>
    ```

    The **presence of the third argument** marks a scheduler-synthesized timeout (vs similar return code received directly from the job).
-If a job genuinely exits with code `124`, this third argument will not be present.
+If a job itself genuinely exits with code `124`, this third argument will not be present.
 The `<pid>` enables application-side cleanup at the moment of expiry.
-The callback's existing contract is unchanged — a non-zero return still terminates the scheduler with that code.
-4. **Arrival wins over expiry.** On each scheduler wake-up, a received completion record is processed before deadlines are checked.
+4. **Completion record arrival wins over expiry.** On each scheduler wake-up, a received completion record is processed before deadlines are checked.
-5. **Scheduler timeouts take precedence.** The global and idle timeout checks run first; a job deadline never masks return codes `82` or `81`.
-6. **Job expiries do not count as progress.** The idle timeout is reset when the scheduler starts a job or processes a genuine completion record — never when it processes an expiry.
+5. **Job expiries do not count as progress.** The idle timeout is reset when the scheduler starts a job or processes a genuine completion record - never when it processes an expiry.
-7. **Late completion records are discarded.** If an abandoned job's completion record arrives after its expiry was processed, the record is silently dropped; the job's classification (timed out, code `124`) stands.
+6. **Late completion records are discarded.** If an abandoned job's completion record arrives after its expiry was processed, the record is silently dropped; the job's classification (timed out, code `124`) stands.
-8. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler termination callback** — not in `<fail_job_ids>`, which is reserved for jobs that genuinely exited with a non-zero code.
-The guarantee that every job ID appears in exactly one outcome list is unchanged, with `<expired_job_ids>` as the fifth list.
-Abandoned jobs whose process never reported by scheduler exit have their PIDs included in `<running_pids>` (they are, verbatim, "jobs the scheduler started but did not receive completion records for"); abandoned jobs whose late record was discarded do not.
+7. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler termination callback** - not in `<fail_job_ids>`, which is reserved for jobs that exited with a non-zero code.
+Abandoned jobs whose process never reported back before scheduler exit have their PIDs included in `<running_pids>`; abandoned jobs whose late record was discarded do not.

 ### Implementation notes (internal)